 The government has provided funding for the national programme to deliver an additional 20,000 officers by March 2023.
-However, PCCs have alerted the government to the risk to the delivery of this programme caused by significant increases in costs such as pay and inflation on non-staff costs.
-If significant savings are required, it may affect the ability of forces to meet their respective uplift targets.
+However, the government have been alerted to the risk to the delivery of this programme caused by significant increases in costs such as pay and inflation on non-staff costs.
+If significant savings are required, it may affect the ability of forces to meet their respective uplift targets including the potential for reductions in police staff roles in order to maintain officer numbers.